HaoZhouGT/signal_control_paper/README.md

 We strongly recommend you to cite our paper if necessary:

 Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control

-@article{laval2019large,
+@article{laval2020large,
-  title={Large-scale traffic signal control using machine learning: some traffic flow considerations}, author={Laval, Jorge A and Zhou, Hao}, journal={arXiv preprint arXiv:1908.02673}, year={2019}
+  title={Congested Urban Networks Tend to Be Insensitive to Signal Settings: Implications for Learning-Based Control}, author={Laval, Jorge A and Zhou, Hao}, journal={arXiv preprint arXiv:2008.10989}, year={2020}
 }